nicklafferty/craftycody/content/crochet/pattern-review-jenni-s-favorite-chunky-throw-blanket.md

 I picked this totally cute, soft pink color and they, thankfully, had enough for the pattern.
 All too often you'll find a color you like and they'll only have one or two skeins.

+All this being said, I did run out of yarn before I finished the pattern which made me grumpy.
+I typically crochet quite tight (I try to keep my stitches loose!) so I usually have leftover yarn and a smaller finished project.

+I knew I was running low, so I cut the blanket short and still ran out before finished the border.

 ## Review

 I'll be honest, there really isn't a lot to review.
 That's a good thing though!
 The whole blanket is made of one repeating row over and over again.
 What I like most about these kinds of patterns is that I can watch TV or hold a conversation while doing them.
 The simple repetition also ensures it works up quickly.

 She gives three options for a border at the end and they all look very nice.
 A border really completes the blanket.
+I chose the ribbed border for my blanket.

 ## Yarn